Sign up for the project email newsletter.

 Summer 2023: Construction restart

-The soil has settled enough to begin the construction of reflecting pools and other features.
-Work to build the reflecting pool, bioswale, and wildlife habitat area where Reservoir 4 used to be will begin early this summer, along with work to build the Grand Staircase near former Reservoir 3.
+The soil settled enough to begin the construction of reflecting pools and other features.
+Work to build the reflecting pool, bioswale, and wildlife habitat area where Reservoir 4 used to be began in 2023, along with work to build the Grand Staircase near former Reservoir 3.

 2023 to 2025: Final construction phase

-Construction of the reflecting pools, bioswale, walking paths, and lowland wildlife area is expected to wrap up in the winter of 2024–25.
+Construction of the reflecting pools, bioswale, walking paths, and lowland wildlife area is expected to be completed up in 2025.
+Throughout this final phase of construction, we'll also be restoring historical structures, including the gatehouses, light fixtures, and light poles.

 Building with Earthquakes in Mind